TuringLang/AdvancedHMC.jl/README.md

 ```
 @inproceedings{xu2020advancedhmc,
-  title={AdvancedHMC. jl: A robust, modular and efficient implementation of advanced HMC algorithms},
+  title={AdvancedHMC.jl: A robust, modular and efficient implementation of advanced HMC algorithms},
   author={Xu, Kai and Ge, Hong and Tebbutt, Will and Tarek, Mohamed and Trapp, Martin and Ghahramani, Zoubin},
   booktitle={Symposium on Advances in Approximate Bayesian Inference},
   pages={1--10},